magento/merchdocs/src/marketing/variables-custom.md

 1. Position the insertion point in the editor where you want the variable to appear and click <span class="btn">Insert Variable</span>.

-1. Select the option for the custom variable that you want to insert.
-Then, click <span class="btn">Insert Variable</span>.
+1. Select the option for the custom variable that you want to insert and click <span class="btn">Insert Variable</span>.

    ![New custom variable]({% link images/images/variable-custom-insert-select.png %}){: .zoom}
    _Select Custom Variable_